benedictflorance/PennCloud/kvstore/README.md

 > Frontend server and the supported plugins need to explicitly request the rowkey from master using the command - REQ(rowkey)

 - Response
-> Master will then provide them the address of the relevant tablet server (in the form of string)
+> Master will then provide them the address of the relevant tablet server (in the form of a string) which may or may not be the primary

 # Tablet Server: